 .
 The co-op also offers members seed and crop protection products, animal feed, and agricultural assistance.
 It operates dairy facilities in the US and does business in all 50 states and 60-plus countries.

-Land O'Lakes' operations span four segments: Dairy Foods (the co-op's largest business segment accounting for about a third of total sales), Crop Inputs, Feed, and Layers (aka eggs).
+Land O'Lakes' operations span three segments: Dairy Foods (the co-op's largest business segment accounting for about a third of total sales), Crop Inputs, and Animal Nutrition.
 The Crop Inputs business, Winfield Solutions, is the leading crop inputs wholesaler in the US; its operations include development, marketing, and sales of seed (alfalfa, corn, soybeans) for an array of crops, along with distributing a line of herbicides, pesticides, and other crop protection products.
 Land O'Lakes Purina Feed supplies livestock feed and animal milk replacers.
 Land O'Lakes sold its Layers (eggs) business conducted through

 Overall, Land O'Lakes generated 31% of its total revenue in 2015 from Dairy Foods sales, about 32% from Animal Nutrition, and 37% from Crop Inputs.

 While Land O'Lakes' products are sold throughout the US and in 60 other countries, the company does not break out its foreign sales.
 Growth markets for the co-op's products include China, Mexico, and Southeast Asia.
 The company manages 24 agriculture and development projects in 17 countries.

 Boasting 3,532 direct producer-members and 799 member cooperatives, Land O'Lakes serves more than 300,000 agricultural producers.
 Its dairy products are used by many of the US' top food companies and manufacturers.